paulhamsh/Spark-Control-X/README.md

   <img src="https://github.com/paulhamsh/Spark-Control-X/blob/main/IMG_5418.jpg" width="400" title="Spark Control XYZ Picture 2">
 </p>

+This is an ESP32S3 based emulation of a Spark Control X pedal.
+It can connect to the Spark LIVE and Spark 2 amps, and also control the looper on the Spark 2.
+It can be configured with new pedal profiles with the Spark 2 (Spark LIVE doesn't allow this yet).

+This version uses an Elecrow 7" display board which includes the ESP32S3.
+More details of that are in my other repo:   https://github.com/paulhamsh/Electrow-Terminal-7-LVGL

 ## To compile and run, using NimBLE-Arduino, make this change first

 ```